-Let’s take a look at how refinancing student loans could affect your mortgage process — specifically, we’ll touch on…
+Let’s take a deeper look at how refinancing student loans could affect your mortgage process…

-- Student loan refinancing could affect your credit
+- Pro: Student loan refinancing could improve your debt-to-income ratio

-- Student loan refinancing could affect your debt-to-income ratio
+- Con: Student loan refinancing could temporarily harm your credit score

-- Effects of student loan refinancing could vary by lender
+- Effects of student loan refinancing could vary by mortgage lender

-- Avoid refinancing while a mortgage is pending
+- Avoid student loan refinancing while a mortgage is pending

-- Having a mortgage could affect your refinancing odds
+- If you wait to refinance: Having a mortgage could affect your approval odds

 Because your credit is a primary factor that mortgage lenders consider, make sure that refinancing your student loans won’t hurt your chances of qualifying during the mortgage application process.

 The effect will depend on your personal situation and how much your credit drops due to refinancing your student loan.
-In general, the bigger hit to your score, the higher will be your lending costs.
+In general, the bigger the hit to your score, the higher your lending costs will be.
 But in many cases, the effects of a new hard inquiry on your credit report and a new line of credit can be mitigated in a relatively short period of time.

-If you plan to buy a home in the next couple of months, “Sit tight, buy your home and refinance” student debt after you close on the home, Pederson said.
+If you plan to buy a house with student loans in the next couple of months, “Sit tight, buy your home and refinance” student debt after you close on the home, Pederson says.

-Before you take the plunge, Pederson suggested discussing your options with a mortgage loan officer.
+Before you take the plunge, Pederson suggests discussing your options with a mortgage loan officer.
 Depending on the mortgage lender and the home loan program, their view of student loans could vary.

-A conventional mortgage might have different underwriting requirements related to student loans than a loan from the U.S. Federal Housing Administration, U.S Department of Veterans Affairs or the U.S. Department of Agriculture.
+A conventional mortgage might have different underwriting requirements related to student loans than a loan from the U.S. Federal Housing Administration (FHA), U.S Department of Veterans Affairs (VA) or the U.S. Department of Agriculture (USDA).

 Talking to a loan officer or mortgage broker can give you an idea of your options.
-The same applies if you hope to use grants or other alternatives to make a down payment on a home.
+The same applies if you hope to use grants to make a down payment on a home.
 Working with an expert will help you determine how refinancing can fit in.

 You may find it’s the right choice for you to refinance student loans before or after closing on a home.
 But experts caution against beginning the process while the mortgage is pending.

-Even if you’re approved and the home is under contract, Pederson and Green both recommended holding off on refinancing your student loans at this point.
+Even if you’re approved and the home is under contract, Pederson and Green both recommend holding off on refinancing your student loans at this point.